MitevMitko/Truck-Manager-Web-Project/README.md

 - **Services**: Contains business logic for interaction with the UnitOfWork pattern, UserManager and SignManager;
 - **ViewModels**: Contains classes that represent the data to be displayed in views.
 - **Controllers**: Acts as an intermediary between the view model and the view.
 It receives user requests, processes them and returns an appropriate response.
 - **Views**: Represents the user interface (UI) of the application.
-It displays data to the user and sends user input to the controller for processing;
+It displays data to the user and sends user input to the controller for processing.

+The project is separated in five parts:

+- **TruckManagerSoftware**: Contains areas, controllers, views and etc.;
+- **TruckManagerSoftware.Common**: Contains information for data constants and messages;
+- **TruckManagerSoftware.Core**: Contains view models, services and enums which are needed for the business logic;
+- **TruckManagerSoftware.Infrastructure**: Contains data for models, models configurations, extensions, migrations, model binders, repositories and unit of work;
+- **TruckManagerSoftware.Tests**: Contains tests for all services.

 ## Features